acoomans/Segway/README.md

 Segway is an open source implementation of iOS' segues.

 Segway is a library that lets you perform and unwind segues programmatically (like with UIKit), but it also allows you to *define* the segues programmatically.
 Moreover, it allows you to perform segues without *any* storyboard, by loading view controllers directly from a class and/or a Nib.
+Finally, Segway let you attach _user info_ to your segues, for when the sender isn't enough.

 Whether you simply like the perform/prepare segue pattern; or you want to slowly get rid of that storyboard in a project you inherited, Segway gives you more flexibility in using segues programmatically.